 Here are the announcements.

-Please note: No one has signed up for bread and juice, or treats for hospitality time.
-Please volunteer if you are able.
+No one has signed up for bread & juice or hospitality treats.

 Walker Events & Other Public Events at Walker

 All meetings and events listed are at Walker Church unless noted otherwise See our website calendar www.walkerchurch.org for happenings further into the future.
 For more information firstname.lastname@example.org

 Parking restrictions to the odd side of residential(Ave) streets in Minneapolis until April 1st.